OSQUAREG/Blogger-Zone/README.md

 This documentation sets to introduce and give you details of the design features of the Blogger's Zone.

-The **Blooger's Zone** is a blog site where both authors and readers can explore the thoughts and minds of others, while getting inspired to write as well.
+The **Blogger's Zone** is a blog site where both authors and readers can explore the thoughts and minds of others, while getting inspired to write as well.
 In this Blog, you enjoy reading, enjoy writing and touch lives.

 ## 2. Design/Specifications